 Rabbi Abraham Ibn-Daud – Sefer Hakabbalah.
 Sefer ha-Qabbalah. ספר הקבלה לרב אברהם בן דוד (ראב”ד)

-Rabbi Abraham Ibn-Daud (ben David) Halevi, known as Rabad (circa 1110-1180).
+Rabbi Abraham Ibn-Daud (ben David) Halevi, known as Rabad (born circa 1110; died 1180).
 A prominent scholar and translator, arguably he “…introduced Arabic numerals and the concept of the “zero” into European Mathematics.”
 Some scholars believe he is the same person as the translator Avendauth, also known as “Avendeuth philosophus israelita”.
 He was “…the first Jewish philosopher to draw on Aristotle’s writings in a systematic fashion.”

 Book First published in 1160.

 On this website 18 Feb 2021.
 Updated 6 March 2021.

 The PDF of the book on this website was scanned by the University of Toronto, from the book Mediaeval Jewish chronicles and chronological notes, edited by Neubauer, Adolf, 1887.
 Publisher: Oxford, Clarendon Press.
 Gil Dekel carried OCR of the PDF and uploaded it on 18 Feb 2021.
 It is believed that the book is in public domain.

 - Dimont, Max I. (1962).
 Jews, God, and History.
 New York: Simon and Schuster, p.
 198: